Polymorphic Iterable Sequential Effect Systems: Iteration

 \end{example}

-\begin{example}[Iteration for Commutative Effect Quantales] For any bounded join semilattice with top, we have by Lemma \ref{lem:subsume} a corresponding effect quantale that reuses join for sequencing (and thus, $\bot$ for unit), making the sequencing operation commutative.
-For purposes of iteration, this immediately makes all instances of this free effect quantale laxly iterable, as idempotency of join ($x\sqcup x=x$) makes all effects subidempotent.
-The resulting iteration operator is then simply joins its effect with unit --- and because the unit in these systems is a bottom element, this makes iteration the identity function.
-This exactly models the standard type rule for imperative loops in commutative effect systems, which reuse the effect of the body as the effect of the loop:
+\begin{example}[Iteration for Traditional Commutative Effect Quantales] For any bounded join semilattice with top, we have by Lemma \ref{lem:subsume} a corresponding effect quantale that reuses join for sequencing (and thus, $\bot$ for unit), making the sequencing operation commutative.
+For purposes of iteration, this immediately makes all instances of this effect quantale principally iterable, as idempotency of join ($x\sqcup x=x$) makes all effects subidempotent.
+The resulting iteration operator then simply joins its effect with unit --- and because the unit in these systems is a bottom element, this makes iteration the identity function.
+This exactly models the standard type rule for imperative loops in traditional commutative effect systems, where unit is a bottom element, so they can reuse the effect of the body as the effect of the loop:

 For quantales where sequencing is merely the join operation on the semilattice, the above standard rule can be derived from our rule in Section \ref{sec:soundness} by simplifying the result effect:

 \end{example}